JackEdgar/automated_litmus_tests_murphi/README.md

 https://freemarker.apache.org/docs/index.html

 The litmus tests themselves have been represented as JSON files.
 Please see the litmus folder for examples.
-(P.S.
-The "name" field for each process/thread is simply syntactic sugar, and is not necessary for the tool to function).
+The "name" field for each process/thread is simply syntactic sugar, and is not necessary for the tool to function.
+Also note, the set of registers for each processor used must be sequentially ordered from zero (no gaps between integers).

-To run the output once generated, use the following commands in your terminal, while in the output directory (with output_msi replaced with your output file):
+To run the output once generated, use the following commands in your terminal, while in the output directory (with output_msi_r replaced with the test you have generated):

--> cmurphi-master/src/mu output_msi.m
+-> cmurphi-master/src/mu output_msi_r.m

--> g++ output_msi.cpp -Icmurphi-master/include
+-> g++ output_msi_r.cpp -Icmurphi-master/include

 -> ./a.out -tv -m512 -ndl

-This uses a precompiled Murphi compiler that is included in the output directory.
-You may however use your own.
-The flags on the last line provide certain properties (tv provides a detailed trace, -m512 provides the program with 512MB of RAM which can be adjusted as needed if you find too many active states).
+There is a precompiled Murphi compiler included in the output directory, but you are free to use your own.
+The flags on the last line provide certain properties (tv provides a detailed trace, m512 provides the program with 512MB of RAM which can be adjusted as needed if you find too many active states, ndl ignores deadlock).